Words and Music, Made to Order™

 The new look

-I kept the original factory image as a silhouette, and added a Stratocaster cutout to communicate music on Ben’s main instrument, the guitar.
+I kept the original factory image as a silhouette, and added a Stratocaster-shaped cutout to communicate music on Ben’s main instrument, the guitar.
 The factory remains legible as such, and the uneven lines preserve the hand-drawn charm of the original.

 Taking visual inspiration from album cover art from the golden age of rock and roll, I chose a deep maroon for the main color and Futura/Futura Compressed for the main typefaces.
 The sans-serif still looks high-end but in a more vibrant, energetic way; the maroon has a bolder look and is more of an eye-catching statement.